0x326/miami-university-senior-capstone-project/packages/api-interfaces/README.md

 # api-interfaces

-All websockets will send either stringified JSON if success or \'FAIL\' if some error occurred
+All websockets will send either stringified JSON if success or `FAIL` if some error occurred

 You initialize connections like so: